 - Like traditional buyers, they will expect a certain-level of condition and ask for concessions for repairs, etc.

 So that’s pretty much the heart of it.
 Cash buyers can come in different forms, but the largest group of cash buyers are typically Real estate investors.
-These buyers use cash offers to offer the seller several benefits, such as speed of closing and buying as-is.
+These buyers use cash offers on houses to offer the seller several benefits, such as speed of closing and buying as-is.
 These benefits allow the investors to either buy at a discount or get their offer accepted.
-There are also homeowners who make cash offers, but as we learned, these are far less frequent.
+There are also homeowners who make cash offers on houses, but as we learned, these are far less frequent.